PatrickAlphaC/hardhat-simple-storage-fcc/README.md

 ```

 And you should see transactions happen in your terminal that is running `npx hardhat node`

+### Important localhost note

+If you use metamask with a local network, everytime you shut down your node, you'll need to reset your account.
+Settings -> Advanced -> Reset account.
+Don't do this with a metamask you have real funds in.
+And maybe don't do this if you're a little confused by this.

 ## Deployment to a testnet or mainnet